Behat/Behat/README.md

 is released.
 Exception could be an extremely rare case where BC break is introduced as a measure to fix a serious issue.

-You can read detailed guidance on what BC means in [Symfony2 BC guide](http://symfony.com/doc/current/contributing/code/bc.html).
+You can read detailed guidance on what BC means in [Symfony BC guide](http://symfony.com/doc/current/contributing/code/bc.html).

 Useful Links
 ------------